PhoenixTales/phoenixthegame.com/faq/en.md

 * Diverse new books and other ingame writings.
 * Consequent development of the gothic/wabi-sabi artstyle; the colony and the outside world are gloomier than ever before.
 * New vegetation that is linked with the story and gameplay.
-* Discarded skills from the Sequel: (Armor making, bow making, fletching, cooking, enhanced rune making, staff fighting) and new skills (acrobatics II & III, enhanced forging, shield fighting, scroll writing, ...).
+* Discarded skills from the Sequel: (Armory, fletching (bow & arrow making), cooking, enhanced rune making, staff fighting) and new skills (acrobatics II & III, enhanced forging, shield fighting, scroll writing, ...).
 * New monsters (demonic variations from the Sequel, undead variations and a few completely new monsters).
 * New items (plants, food, armors, robes, weapons, arrow types etc.)
 * Two new dungeons.